 - Increases the overall value of the property

 - Less time-consuming than seeding

 There is no question that re-sodding an unattractive and uneven lawn can create a more appealing outdoor space.
 Unfortunately, the process does not come without drawbacks.
-Some of the key disadvantages of re-sodding a lawn include the following items:
+Some of the key disadvantages of re-sodding a lawn include: